am1983/am1983/README.md

 My name is Aaron Marks.
 I am a full stack developer and educator from Louisville, Kentucky, USA.
 My pronouns are he/him.

 #### I am currently ...
-- 💵 working as a Software Engineer for a consulting firm
+- 💵 working as a Software Engineer
-- 🎓planning my next round of Data Analytics lectures for a course I am teaching
 - ⚖️ and trying very hard to balance work and life.

 #### Off the clock, I am ...